phoenixframework/phoenix/guides/contexts.md

 ## FAQ

+### When to use code generators?

+In this chapter, we have used code generators for schemas, contexts, controllers, and more.
+If you are happy to move forward with Phoenix defaults, feel free to rely on generators to scaffold large parts of your application.
+When using Phoenix generators, the main question you need to answer is: does this new functionality (with its schema, table, and fields) belong to one of the existing contexts or a new one?

+This way, Phoenix generators guide you to use contexts as namespaces, allowing you to group related functionality, instead of having several dozens of schemas laying around without any structure.
+And remember: if you're stuck when trying to come up with a context name when the grouped functionality in your system isn't yet clear, you can simply use the plural form of the resource you're creating.

 ### How do I structure code inside contexts?

 You may wonder how to organize the code inside contexts.
 For example, should you define a module for changesets (such as ProductChangesets) and another module for queries (such as ProductQueries)?